UK-Africa trade: What will Brexit change? | DW | 18.01.2021

 Least-developed countries enjoy preferential trade

-Post-Brexit Britain has adopted the EU's 'Everything But Arms' trade preferences.
-This means least developed countries in Africa exporting to Britain enjoy "quota-free access and nil rates of import duty on all goods other than arms and ammunition," according to www.gov.uk.
+Post-Brexit Britain has adopted the EU's "Everything But Arms" trade preferences.
+This means least developed countries in Africa exporting to Britain enjoy "quota-free access and nil rates of import duty on all goods other than arms and ammunition," according to Gov.uk, the official government website.

 Developing nations such as Ghana — and more importantly Nigeria, Africa's largest economy — are excluded from this preferential trade treatment, however.

-Both Ghana and Nigeria failed to seal an agreement with the UK before the end of the Brexit transition period of December 31, 2020.
+Both Ghana and Nigeria failed to seal an agreement with the UK before the end of the Brexit transition period on December 31, 2020.

 Nigeria is probably unwilling to maintain the old trade status quo of exporting crude oil and agricultural raw materials to Britain and importing machinery and technology goods from the UK, according to economist Dirk Kohnert.

-"Nigeria increasingly gets its industrial goods from Asian countries such as China and India," said Kohnert, who formerly researched Africa economies at Germany's GIGA Institute.
+"Nigeria increasingly gets its industrial goods from Asian countries such as China and India," said Kohnert, a former researcher of African economies at Germany's GIGA Institute.

 "Global trade is shifting from the Atlantic to the Pacific, and the concept of 'Global Britain' will be difficult to implement in Nigeria."